Curioustab

 Statement and Assumption Questions

-Statement The Government has decided to run all commercial vehicles on bio-fuels in order to save the depleting fossil fuel reserves.
-Assumptions I. It is possible to switch over from fossil fuels to bio-fuels for vehicles.
+Statement: The Government has decided to run all commercial vehicles on bio-fuels to save depleting fossil fuel reserves.
+Assumptions: I. It is feasible to switch commercial vehicles from fossil fuels to bio-fuels.
 II.
-Sufficient amount of bio-fuel can be produced in the country to run all commercial vehicles.
+Sufficient quantities of bio-fuel can be produced domestically to run all commercial vehicles.
+Choose the option that identifies which assumption(s) is/are implicit.

 1